-Winning without Federer: Bencic reaches Olympic tennis final
+‘An answer for everything’: Djokovic in Olympic medal rounds

 In men’s doubles, an all-Croatian final was set up between the pairings of Marin Cilic-Ivan Dodig and Nikola Mektic-Mate Pavic.

-Also, the top-seeded Czech duo of Barbora Krejcikova and Katerina Siniakova reached the women’s final.
+The women’s doubles final will feature Bencic and Golubic against the top-seeded Czech duo of Barbora Krejcikova and Katerina Siniakova.
 Krejcikova won both the singles and doubles (with Siniakova) titles at this year’s French Open.

 Associated Press reporter Syd Fryer contributed to this report.